dylesi/LindenmayerSystem/README.md

 - When you start the program, use the dropdown menu to select a drawing
 - Use the sliders to manipulate the drawing
 - Use the color checkboxes to draw the image in different themes
+- Use the mousescroll wheel to zoom in and out
+- Left click and drag pans the drawing around

 ## Installation